 You only need to slow down and mindfully do whatever it is you’re doing.
 Even one of your morning or nighttime routines done mindfully can change the whole rhythm of your day (or night).

 That instant gratification and convenience get to the best of us, I know.
 We’re all busy and harried throughout the day and before we know it, it’s way past dinner time and on the brink of bedtime.
 But, we haven’t eaten anything since noon.
 So, we do the same old song and dance… sit in a drive-thru line, pick up food, scarf it down and get ready for bed.

 But, you’d be amazed at the difference making your own food from scratch can make.
 It allows you to slow down and really appreciate the work it takes to make your own food.
 It can be something simple like a quick dinner or something more elaborate like a loaf of bread.
 Even something you throw into the crockpot in the AM can help you enjoy a cheaper, healthier meal at dinner time and you’ll feel a sense of satisfaction you made it yourself.

 And pay attention to what you’re eating.
 The act of chewing, the taste of the food, the temperature.
 Focus on eating instead of scarfing down your food in the car on the commute home.
 Make your kids sit down and enjoy their food, too.
 Eat it off of an actual plate even if you didn’t make it yourself.
 Turn off all of the gadgets and enjoy your meal, preferably with friends or family.

 6. Find a Hobby and Turn Off the TV

-We get home from work, we’re tired, it’s time to chill.
+We get home from work, we’re tired, and it’s time to chill.
 Instead of vegging in front of the TV and mindlessly watching it.
 Find a hobby.
 The hobby can be something simple… even reading a good book.
 Or, do one better and find a way to use your hands.
-You can take up crochet, learn to play an instrument, make some of that food from scratch I mentioned above.
+You can take up crochet, learn to play an instrument, and make some of that food from scratch I mentioned above.